awsles/AwsServices/README.md

 # AwsServices
 List of AWS Services and Actions in CSV format.
+Formatted text versions are also included for browsing.

 ## Description
 This repository contains two CSV files which document the various AWS services as well as the